Bruce’s Stone, Loch Trool

 The mighty Merrick, the highest mountain in the Southern Uplands, stands guard over Loch Trool.
 The views from the summit are stunning, but this is a serious hill route for well-prepared walkers.
 The summit is at 2,766 feet and is a round trip of 8 miles.
 The route is not waymarked, so you need to take a map and compass with you.
 You can find more details about the route at WalkHighlands.

-National Cycle Route 7 follows the road along the north shore of Loch Trool and links Glentrool Visitor Centre with the other two visitor centres in the Forest Park.
+National Cycle Route 7 follows the road along the north shores of Loch Trool and links Glentrool Visitor Centre with the other two visitor centres in the Forest Park.
 While you might pass the occasional car to the west, head east from Bruce's Stone Car Park for quiet, traffic-free cycling.

 The Southern Upland Way